-IFSS researcher Els Pazmany successfully defended her dissertation on dyspareunia on the 12th of January.
+IFSS researcher Els Pazmany successfully defended her dissertation on dyspareunia.

 Dr. Pazmany studied the role of cognitive-affective and interpersonal factors in the experience of dyspareunia (pain during sexual intercourse) in premenopausal women.
 She also explored underlying brain mechanisms using fMRI methods.You can find a summary of her findings here.

-Classes this Spring include clinical sexology; sexual pedagogy; laws on sex/gender, sexuality, and reproduction; methods in sex research; gynecological aspects of sexuality and reproduction; relationship and family therapy (and case studies and practicum); diagnosis and treatment of sexual problems and disorders, and bioethics.
+Classes offered included clinical sexology; sexual pedagogy; laws on sex/gender, sexuality, and reproduction; methods in sex research; gynecological aspects of sexuality and reproduction; relationship and family therapy; diagnosis and treatment of sexual problems and disorders, and bioethics.

 Dissertation on Sexual Distress

-IFSS researcher Lies Hendrickx successfully defended her dissertation on sexual distress in December.
+IFSS researcher Lies Hendrickx successfully defended her dissertation on sexual distress.

 Dr. Hendrickx studied, in a representative sample of Flemish men and women, the prevalence rates of sexual difficulties, sexual dysfunctions, and the experience of sexual distress.
-In addition, she examined the importance of various intra- and interpersonal factors in the prediction of sexual distress in women.
-You can find a summary of Dr. Hendrickx' findings here.
+In addition, she examined the importance of intra- and interpersonal factors in the prediction of sexual distress in women.
+A summary can be found here.

-IFSS and the Department of Neurosciences are pleased to welcome Erick Janssen to its faculty.
+IFSS and the Department of Neurosciences welcome Erick Janssen to its faculty.